 Malaysia is a multicultural, but mostly Muslim country.
 See Local laws and customs

 Around 435,500 British nationals visit Malaysia each year.
-Most visits are trouble free.
+Most visits are trouble free, but incidents of petty crime, especially bag snatching, can affect visitors.
+See Crime.

 Take out comprehensive travel and medical insurance before you travel.